 - Eat a low-quality diet full of things like sugar

-- Have impaired glucose metabolism
+- Have issues with blood sugar metabolism

 - Get other harmful conditions like diabetes